-Personal finance is, well, personal.
 There’s no one-size-fits-all solution for paying off debt.
-After you list all the steps we’ve mentioned, research different strategies to help you understand how each method works and what makes the most sense for your financial situation.
-To help you get started, we’ve created this list of eight of the best ways to get out of debt.
+To help you get started, we’ve created this list of eight ways to get out of debt for the final time.

 Adjust your budget

 In your quest to get out of debt, consider your budget to be your North Star.
-It’ll be a great jumpstart in your journey to being debt free.
-By adjusting your current budget, you can free up money to use towards your debt.
+By adjusting your current budget to accommodate additional debt payments, you can make more progress every month.

-For example, let’s say you have a $10,000 balance on a credit card with a 15% interest rate and a $250 minimum payment.
-If you only pay the minimum each month, it’ll take you almost five years to pay it back, plus $3,949 in interest.
+For example, say you have a $10,000 balance on a credit card with a 15% interest rate and a $250 minimum monthly payment.
+If you only pay the minimum each month, it’ll take you almost five years to pay it back—a period over which you’ll also pay $3,949 in interest.

-If you’re able to free up $100 by adjusting your budget and you use it to bump up your monthly payment to $350 a month, you can repay the debt in three years and pay only $2,449 in total interest.
-That’s $1,500 in savings!
+If you’re able to free up $100 by bumping up your monthly payment to $350, you can repay the debt in only three years and pay $2,449 in interest.
+That’s a $1,500 savings!

 Use the debt snowball method

-Pro tip: Avoid using this method if you have to pay off a payday or a title loan because these types of loans typically have higher interest rates.
-Pay them off first and ASAP.
+Pro tip: Avoid using this method if you have a payday or title loan because these loans typically have higher-than-market interest rates.
+Consider paying them off ASAP.

 Refinance your debt

-Use your financial windfall to pay off your debt
+Use a financial windfall to pay off your debt